 This provision in Florida law requires that a Managing Entity operate in a transparent manner, provide public access to information, notice of meetings, and opportunities for public participation in Managing Entity decision-making.
-CFBHN maintains a governance policy that directs all activities to be conducted in a transparent manner, and complies with this law through the activities described below.
+CFBHN maintains policies that direct all activities to be conducted in a transparent manner, and complies with this law through the activities described below.

-• Public Information Requests
+Public Information Requests